 top of page

-Furthermore, she curates exhibitions in Denmark and the UK and gives talks on Japanese art and culture in both academic as well as commercial contexts.
+Furthermore, she curates exhibitions in Denmark and abroad and gives talks on Japanese art and culture in both academic as well as commercial contexts.
+Her current exhibition SKABNINGER on modern Japanese prints in dialogue with Danish graphic art is on display at Vejle Kunstmuseum (DK) until end of 2024.

 In 2017, Malene was invited to meet then Crown Prince Naruhito at the Japanese Embassy in Denmark as an acknowledgement of her work in promoting Japanese art in Denmark.